atk4/book/en/model/core.rst

     recommend you to initially do this manually.
 Later in this documentation I'll give my reasons as to why.

+.. note:: Some databases can offer non-structured data.
+For that purpose Agile
+    Toolkit Models allow you to access fields even if those fields are not defined.
+You can also use advanced PHP logic to dynamically define fields depending on your situation.

-Model in Agile Toolkit is object of a "Model" class.
+Model in Agile Toolkit is an object of a "Model" class.
 To create your own model you need to create your own class by extending Model::

     class Model_Person extends Model {